SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Getting comprehensive dilated eye exams is especially important because some eye diseases may not have warning signs.
 The exams are the only way to detect these diseases in their early stages, when they are easier to treat.

-• A visual field test to measure your side (peripheral) vision.
-A loss of peripheral vision may be a sign of glaucoma.
+• Test your side (peripheral) vision with a visual field test.
+Losing peripheral vision may be a sign of glaucoma.

-• A visual acuity test, where you read an eye chart about 20 feet away, to check on how well you see at various distances
+• Check how well you see at various distances with a visual acuity test, where you read an eye chart about 20 feet away.

-• Dilation, which involves getting eye drops that dilate (widen) your pupils.
-This allows more light to enter the eye.
-Your eye care provider examines your eyes using a special magnifying lens.
-This provides a clear view of important tissues at the back of your eye, including the retina, macula, and optic nerve.
+• Dilate (widen) your pupils with special eye drops allows more light to enter the eye.
+Your eye care provider then uses a special magnifying lens to clearly see important tissues at the back of your eye, including the retina, macula, and optic nerve.

 If you have a refractive error and are going to need glasses or contacts, then you will also have a refraction test.
 When you have this test, you look through a device that has lenses of different strengths to help your eye care professional figure out which lenses will give you the clearest vision.